Anastasiya-ZhyrkevichC/room-visualizer/README.md

   - onClick -> draw a solid cupboard and insert it into the room.

 # Nearest plans:

+- Remove raycaster of the mouse and add the rendering in the random place.
+- Add the possibility to check-out the box.
+- Add the modification things for checkouted box.
+Like, rotation and moving along the wall.
+- Change the concept of the drawing.
+Do not draw by mouse RayCaster.
+Draw in the good place with the possibility to move the box around.

 - Make a storage of possible boxes with sizes.
 Use them for buttons and for rendering.
 - Handle the intersections.